NicholasHellmers/go-web-selfstudy/Go In Action/Book-Notes.md

     * **main.go**: This file contains the main package, which is the entry point for the program.

 ## 2.2) Main Package

+* This is the program's entry point.
+It's the first code that's executed when the program is run.

+* All Go programs that produce excecutables must have a main function declared, and the package main needs to be declared alongside it.

+* All Go code belongs to a package.

+* Packages define a unit of compiled code and their names help provide a level of indirection to the identifiers that are declared within them.

+* This makes it possible to make the distinction between the same identifier name that's declared in different packages.

+* Imports simply import identifiers from other packages.

+* The blank identifier allows the compiler to accept the import and call any *init* functions that can be found in the different code files within that package.

+* The *init* function is a function that's called before the main function is executed.

+## 2.3) Search Package